KasaiDot/Ouroboros/README.md

 **RecogntionEngine** - Class which handles recognition of anime (credits erengy).
 **Settings** - Holds all settings of Ouroboros.
 **SingleApplication** - Class derived from QApplication that handles application instances.
-**StyleManager** - HAndles application UI styling across all dialogs and windows.
+**ThemeManager** - HAndles application UI styling across all dialogs and windows.
 **ThreadManager** - Class which handles creation and deletion of threads within the application.
 **User** - Class which holds user information such as username and password.